pierreguillaumelaurin/tic-tac-toe/README.md

 # tic-tac-toe

-Scalable Tic-Tac-Toe to learn OO programming
+A Tic-Tac-Toe designed in the OO paradigm in order for it to be scalable!